 The sun was beaming, the water shimmering and the roar of the crowd echoed in the background.
-I was in my first one-on-one with my new manager at Reflektive and we were partaking in what would become a regular highlight of my week, our walking one-on-one meetings around the San Francisco Giants stadium by the water.
+I was in my first 1-on-1 with my new manager at Reflektive and we were partaking in what would become a regular highlight of my week, our walking 1-on-1 meetings around the San Francisco Giants stadium by the water.

 Since joining Reflektive last February I have noticed a marked shift in the effectiveness of meetings with my manager than in previous roles.
 Today, we use our one-on-one’s to tackle the most pressing issues with customers, problem solve and discuss strategic initiatives.
 Notice, I didn’t mention status updates.
 If you are using your one-on-one meetings for status updates, you are wasting valuable time.
 There are other ways to keep your manager in the loop on day-to-day tasks.People leave managers, not jobs Click To Tweet